canonical/ubuntu-cloud-docs/all-clouds/all-clouds-how-to/contribute-to-these-docs.rst

 Perform checks and submit PR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before opening a PR, run the following checks and also ensure that the documentation builds without any warnings (warnings are treated as errors):
+Before opening a PR, run the following checks and also ensure that the documentation builds without any warnings (warnings are treated as errors in the publishing process):

 .. code::